How Celebrities Get Ripped So Fast (5 Actors That Got Huge For Movie Roles)

 While you read the following, how 5 celebrities got huge for movie roles, remember – there are no secrets.

-5 Actors That Got Huge For Movie Roles
+5 Actors That Gained Weight For Movie Roles

 When 300 came out, just about everyone was like “holy shit.”
 I think there were more straight guys staring in awe than their girlfriends — it was a couple dozen guys with the body that most guys dream of.
 Smart marketing.

 After the movie came out, all kinds of crap filled the internet with “the 300 workout” or how Gerard Butler was getting huge for his role.
 It basically led to a lot more garbage information that supported the general workout stereotype: that you have to workout 3 + hours per day to get huge, 7 days a week.